 A positive response to non-steroidal anti-inflammatory drugs (NSAIDs) is characteristic of most patients.

 Physiotherapy and NSAIDs are the cornerstone of treatment.
-In people whose symptoms are refractory to these approaches, tumour necrosis factor (TNF)-alpha inhibitors and interleukin-17 inhibitors play a key role.
+In people whose symptoms are refractory to these approaches, tumour necrosis factor-alpha inhibitors and interleukin-17 inhibitors play a key role.

 History and exam

 - presence of risk factors

 - inflammatory back pain